mcne65/nem2-workshop-nem-applied-to-supply-chain/_lessons/07-solution.markdown

 ---

 ## Architecture
 NEM features are available through the API interface on each node in the network itself.
-Blockchain technology can be used to create a **variety of solution architectures** with light-weight code in any language.
+This allows using blockchain technology in a **variety of solution architectures**.

 One possible solution for our use case:

 ![solution]({{ site.baseurl }}/assets/images/solution.png)

 The warehouse operator interacts through a **web app**.

-This web app interfaces with the **company's servers**, where all the products are tracked in an **existent SQL database**.The same web app directly connects with **NEM blockchain**, sending transactions from the client side.
+The app interfaces with the **company's servers**, where all the products are stored in an **existent SQL database**.

+The app also connects with **NEM blockchain**, sending transactions from the client side.

 ## Where are we using NEM?